 In addition to reducing energy consumption, the proposed sustainability components would be consistent with state and local energy efficiency plans.
-All components would be consistent with the energy efficiency goals of CALGreen and Title 24, and similar measures.
+All components would be consistent with the energy efficiency goals of CALGreen and Title 24, and similar measures (see Section 3.8, Greenhouse Gas Emissions).
 The project would be consistent with applicable state and local plans to increase energy efficiency.
 Project impacts would be less than significant.

-4.7.
+3.7.
 Geology and Soils

-Tak le 4-7: Geology and Soils Wo uld the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Expose people or structures Directly or indirectly cause to potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area, or based on other substantial evidence of a known fault? Х ii) Strong seismic ground shaking? Х iii) Seismic-related ground failure, including liquefaction?
-X iv) Landslides? Х b) Result in substantial soil erosion or the loss of topsoil? х c) Be located on a geological unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in onor off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? х d) Be located on expansive soil, as defined in the California Building Code creating substantial direct or indirect risks to life or property? Х e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? Х f) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature?
+Tab le 3-7: Geology and Soils Wo Would the project: Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Directly or indirectly potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area, or based on other substantial evidence of a known fault? Х ii) Strong seismic ground shaking? Х iii) Seismic-related ground failure, including liquefaction? Х iv) Landslides? Х b) Result in substantial soil erosion or the loss of topsoil? Х c) Be located on a geological unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse?
+X d) Be located on expansive soil, as defined in the California Building Code creating substantial direct or indirect risks to life or property? х e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? Х f) Directly or indirectly destroy a unique paleontological resources or site or unique geologic feature? Х